iArcanic/car-learning/engines/internal-combustion-cycle.md

     - Spark plug emits a spark.
       - To ignite the gasoline.
     - The gasoline charge in the cyclinder explodes.
-      - Drives the pistoen down.
+      - Drives the piston down.
+    - Connecting rod transfers this force down to the crankshaft.
     - This is the **combustion stroke** (bang).
   - 4: Piston reaches the bottom of its stroke.
     - Exhaust valve opens.